redpanda-data/connect/website/docs/guides/bloblang/methods.md

 ### `format_timestamp_unix`

 Attempts to format a timestamp value as a unix timestamp.
 Timestamp values can either be a numerical unix time in seconds (with up to nanosecond precision via decimals), or a string in RFC 3339 format.
 The [`ts_parse`](#ts_parse) method can be used in order to parse different timestamp formats.

+### `format_timestamp_unix_milli`

+Attempts to format a timestamp value as a unix timestamp with millisecond precision.
+Timestamp values can either be a numerical unix time in seconds (with up to nanosecond precision via decimals), or a string in RFC 3339 format.
+The [`ts_parse`](#ts_parse) method can be used in order to parse different timestamp formats.

 ### `format_timestamp_unix_nano`